jcollard/unm-hip/README.md

 <pre>downsampleRows :: Image img => img -> img</pre>

-Given img, downsampleRows returns the image created by discarding the odd
+Given img, <b>downsampleRows</b> returns the image created by discarding the odd
     numbered columns, i.e., the value at location (i, j) is the value of img at location (i, 2j).